TeamUnfinite/AliceSPA/Documents/Server tutorial.md

     * GD2
     * FreeType
     * PDO-Mysql
-* A HTTP Server: apache, nginx, etc
+* A HTTP Server: apache, nginx, etc.
     * There is an example config file at `Config/nginx/nginx.conf.example` for nginx user.

-1. Move into `server` dir.
+1. Move into `Server` dir.
 2. Run `composer install` to install the dependencies for AliceSPA.
 3. Copy and rename `app_empty` to the same dir with your app name.
 4. Move into `yourAppName/Config` dir.